 Soft skills are complex compared to classical skills and technical skills, so their teachability and tactfulness are not only challenging to educators, but they have also rendered invalid the general measurements of skills and attainment (exams, marking, etc.).

-A standard method of soft still attainment in schools and colleges involves working in groups and undertaking team projects.
-However, the end evaluation of how well soft skills have been learned and retained remains challenging in this structure as a result of influence by peer pressure.
+A standard method of soft skill attainment in schools and colleges involves working in groups and undertaking projects in teams.
+However, the end evaluation of how well soft skills have been learned and retained remains challenging in this structure as a result of the influence of peer pressure.

 “The development of soft skills is much more difficult than the development of hard skills because it requires actively interacting with others on an ongoing basis and being willing to accept behavioral feedback.”8